goodpupil/Credit-Default-via-Deep-Learning/README.md

 # Credit Default via Deep Learning

-We implemented Deep-Time series features extraction model on the Default of Credit Cards Clients Dataset ( UCI Machine Learning Repository ).
+Traditionally, banks use non-time dependency models, such as linear models, to deal with credit scoring problems.
+However, the models would not be robust for more complicated real-world data and applications.
+Thus, we would like to leverage time-related deep learning models to provide better insights for this problem.

-The traditional prediction, such as logistic regression, can beimproved by using our data-preprocessing method andtime-correlated features extraction model of LSTM+DNN.
-As a result, we should check for time-correlated relationship for credit-carddefault data like this in the future.
-Please check out the report and slides for more information.
+We use Default of Credit Cards Clients Dataset collected by UCI Machine Learning Repository.
+This dataset contains information on default payments,demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.
+We would like to understand the features' insights before we put into the deep learning models.
+Thus, with features’ names for each columns, we believe this dataset would provide us more insights than most of other datasets that only have anonymous features.